-- The employee's own mental or physical illness, injury, or health condition; - The employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; - The employee's need for preventive medical care: - Care of a family member who needs medical diagnosis, care, or treatment of an illness, injury, or health condition, or who needs preventive medical care; - Closure of employee's place of business due to a public health emergency (as declared by the Commissioner of the New York City Department of Health and Mental Hygiene or the Mayor); - The employee's need to care for a child whose school or child care provider is closed due to a public health emergency.
+- The employee's own mental or physical illness, injury, or health condition; - The employee's need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; - The employee's need for preventive medical care; - Care of a family member who needs medical diagnosis, care, or treatment of an illness, injury, or health condition, or who needs preventive medical care; - Closure of employee's place of business due to a public health emergency (as declared by the Commissioner of the New York City Department of Health and Mental Hygiene or the Mayor); - The employee's need to care for a child whose school or child care provider is closed due to a public health emergency.

 The New York City law provides that these employees are entitled to accrue one (1) hour of paid sick leave for every thirty (30) hours worked for the Company, up to a maximum of forty (40) hours of paid sick leave per year.
-Under our Company policy, New York City hourly employees not working under the Service Contract Act accrue paid sick time as follows:
+Under our Company policy, Metlang's Linguists (other than Analytic Linguists) working in New York City under the Service Contract Act, under Wage Determination 1987-0989 accrue paid vacation/paid time off (V/PTO), which employees are entitled to use for the purposes of paid sick leave, and/or paid sick time as follows: